 Championship Game: 2 hours (9u-18U)

-A championship game is a game in which the teams playing have NOT lost a game on Sunday.
+A championship game is a game in which the teams playing has NOT lost a game on Sunday.

 7u and 8u MP Championship and Underdawg games : 1 hour 15 minutes time limits.